SamuelBFavarin/recipe/README.md

     GO111MODULE=off

+After, you just should to go to `./source` path and run this command

-Run the tests
+    # run the tests
     go test ./...

-After, you just should to go to `./source` path and run this command
+    # run the project
     go run main.go